frida/frida-website/docs/javascript-api.md

 +   `ObjC.choose(specifier, callbacks)`: enumerate live instances of classes matching `specifier` by scanning the heap. `specifier` is either a class selector or an object specifying a class selector and desired options.
-    The class selector is either a string containing the class-name, an `ObjC.Object`, or a NativePointer with the raw class pointer.
+    The class selector is an *ObjC.Object* of a class, e.g.
+    *ObjC.classes.UIButton*.
     When passing an object as the specifier you should provide the `class` field with your class selector, and the `subclasses` field with a boolean indicating whether you're also interested in subclasses matching the